newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-entity-id.md

 ### Application Requirements
 *  `EIN|ein`
-* Copy of your registration with the IRS displaying the business name and address
+* Copy of the registration confirmation received when you registered your business for taxes with the IRS.
+The document must show your business name and address.
 * Copy of your `Certificate of Formation|certificate-formation`

 > **Once completed, you will have:**